Raphzorz/springevaluationapp/README.md

 # springevaluationapp
- A simple evaluation app built with Java Spring & Angular
+ A simple e-commerce app built with Java Spring & Angular